cloudfoundry/uaa/docs/Access-Control-Manager-APIs.rst

 **Object Type**
 An object type is an entity that defines a set of applicable permissions for an object.

-owner and grant are permissions that are assigned to an object type by default.
+Owner and grant are permissions that are assigned to an object type by default.

-**User Group**
+**Group**
-A user group is an entity that contains a group of users.
+A Group is an entity that contains a set of users.

 API Overview
 ============

-The ACM will have API to support the following high level operations.
+The ACM will have an API to support the following high level operations.

 - CRUD operations for object types
 - CRUD operations for objects